Resources for Instructional Practice

 Beyond the Lesson Discussion Guide

-Supplements the Coaching Tool.
+Supplements the Instructional Practice Guide.
 Because every Core Action and every Shift cannot be observable in every lesson, this guide offers questions for teachers and coaches to consider in order to ensure effective CCR-aligned implementation over the course of the year.

 Lesson Planning Tool

-Takes the Core Actions and Indicators of the Coaching Tool and reframes them as prompts to consider while planning.
+Takes the Core Actions and Indicators of the Instructional Practice Guide and reframes them as prompts to consider while planning.
 The Lesson Planning Tool encourages teachers to plan lessons in a way that will ensure that the Shifts will be observable in instruction.

 Instructional Practice Toolkit